 There are many types of detox diets.
 They all involve the process of eliminating or "detoxifying" potential toxins from the body and bloodstream.
 They are mostly short-term regimens that can offer cleansing effects primarily targeting the liver and colon.

 These types of diets range depending on the overall health of the individual and their current dietary practices.
-For example, someone eating a standard American diet with occasional fast-food indulgences might have a cleansing reaction to eating a whole food diet or raw food diet.
+For example, someone eating a standard American diet with occasional fast-food indulgences might have a cleansing reaction to eating a whole food diet, SOS-free diet (no salt, oil or sugar) or raw food diet.
 Others may benefit more from fasting protocols like the Master Cleanse, juice fasting or even medically supervised water fasting.

 Detox supplements and herbs, like laxatives, are commonly incorporated into many daily regimens to encourage the release of accumulated toxic waste material.